ZJW-92/K_means_clustering_Airbnb/README.md

 - cluster 1 prefer order on webpage,less on android phoens.
 - cluster 2 do not like order on webpages.
 - cluster 3 prefer ios, very few order on webpages
-- age of cluster 4 is eldest, and cluster 4 and 0 data distinction is very small, which is of little significance to actual analysis
+- age of cluster 4 is eldest, and cluster 4 and 0 data distinction is very small, which is of little significance to actual analysis.

 ## 5 Summarize
 - Pay attention to the heavy Airbnb users who are 28-32 years old and registered year for 6-7 years, and develop corresponding marketing strategies for customers with low responsiveness.